tylerjaquish3/ffb/README.md

 # Bugs
 - rosters table, lots of players don't have a team
-- fun facts current season margin doesnt update new_leader
+- fun facts current season margin doesnt update new_leader and is not accurate
 - aj is missing 2012 defenses for multiple weeks (NYG)
 - make constitution roster history grid more readable and accurate